 How to Dry Weed Fast

 Whenever you need to speed up the process, you can try any one of the following fast-drying methods.
 Just FYI, we don’t recommend microwaving as it’s too harsh on the plant and it won’t work well.
+But to learn the methods that will work, keep on reading and find out how to dry marijuana:

 Put the Cannabis Buds in Brown Bags